Average Biased ReLU Based CNN Descriptor for Improved Face Retrieval: Results and Discussions

-The ARR and F-Score are summarized in Table \ref{arr} and Table \ref{fscore} respectively, for 10 numbers of retrieved images.
-The similar trend is observed in the results of ARR and F-Score that 35AR and 35AR2 are the best performing VGGFace based descriptors.
+Table \ref{arp5} listed the ARP values when 5 best faces are retrieved.
+This result shows that the performance is generally better for the parameter $\alpha=2$, i.e. 35AR2 and 33AR2.
+The picture is clear from Table \ref{arp}, where ARP is reported for 10 retrieved images.
+Descriptors constructed using AB-ReLU at the last layer (i.e. layer35) are superior for most of the databases.
+However, optimum result is achieved at $33^{rd}$ layer over AR database.
+One possible reason is that the trained faces of VGGFace database are not masked.
+The result in Table \ref{arp} confirms that AB-ReLU is better suited for the descriptor as compared to ReLU at layer35.
+The ARR and F-Score values are summarized in Table \ref{arr} and Table \ref{fscore} respectively, for 10 numbers of retrieved images.
+The similar trend is observed in the results of ARR and F-Score that 35AR and 35AR2 are the best performing VGGFace network based descriptors.
 Some variations can be seen in the ANMRR results for same 10 best matching retrieved images in Table \ref{anmrr} as compared to the ARP, ARR and F-Score because ANMRR penalizes the rank heavily for false positive retrieved images.
 Still 35AR is better over PaSC and FERET databases and 35AR2 is better over PubFig and ExYaleB databases.
-It can be noticed that the F-Score and ANMRR over LFW database is highest for 35AR and 30AR\_35 descriptors respectively.
-It means that while the true positive rate for 30AR\_35 descriptor over LFW database is low as compared to 35AR descriptor, the retrieved faces using 30AR\_35 are closer to the query face in terms of its ranks.
+It can be noticed that the F-Score and ANMRR over LFW database is best for 35AR and 30AR\_35 descriptors respectively.
+It means that, the true positive rate for 30AR\_35 descriptor over LFW database is low as compared to 35AR descriptor, whereas the retrieved faces using 30AR\_35 are closer to the query face in terms of their ranks.